nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 4. At 8:40 am, trash the Bamboo Pole, then travel to the sand to check for forageables and Artifact Spots.
    - If you acquire an Artifact now, donate it to the Museum and claim the 250g reward in your journal, then return to The Beach.
 5. Travel to the Fish Shop.
 6. Interact with the counter.
-Sell all Beach forageables and fish.
+Sell all Beach forageables and Fish.
 Purchase the [Training Rod](https://stardewvalleywiki.com/Training_Rod) for 25g.
    - The Training Rod allows for easier perfect catches.
-Perfect catches increase [Experience](https://stardewvalleywiki.com/Skills) gained from fishing, which is more important than the income acquired from higher-quality fish.
+Perfect catches increase [Experience](https://stardewvalleywiki.com/Skills) gained from fishing, which is more important than the income acquired from higher-quality Fish.
 7. Exit the Fish Shop, then fish below Willy's door using minimum casts.
-   - Since fish quality doesn't matter with the Training Rod, there is no reason to waste time traveling to the eastern end of the pier.
+   - Since Fish quality doesn't matter with the Training Rod, there is no reason to waste time traveling to the eastern end of the pier.
    - When running low on Energy during fishing, eat items in this order (the higher the Energy per G ratio, or EPG, the better):

       | Item | Quality | EPG |